Youth FAQ

 What should I do if I’d like to invite a speaker to my youth event?

 We currently work with the HMDT Youth Forum, a group of experienced youth volunteers, who are available to speak at events, covering a range of topics and geographical areas.
 We also provide information here on a number of organisations that can help you to book a survivor or speaker at your event.
+We have many films of survivors which can be used alongside or in place of an in-person speaker.
 Please contact us on [email protected] if you would like more details.

 Are you running any workshops for young people?